 - Relationships with California/Bay Area lawmakers, municipal elected officials, and area business and non-profit executives

-- Masters degree in a relevant field
+- Masters degree in education, public policy or related field

 Salary & Benefits

 - Competitive salary based on experience (Range: $50,000 – $70,000)

 - Benefits include health care, dental, and 401 (k) plan

 - Complimentary Eco-Pass for VTA Bus, Light Rail and Express Bus service